krzysztofreczek/go-structurizr/README.md

 ### Component Info

-Structure `mode.Info` is a basic structure that defines a component included in the scraped structure of your code.
+Structure `model.Info` is a basic structure that defines a component included in the scraped structure of your code.
 ```go
 type Info struct {
 	Kind        string      // kind of scraped component